msolo/iMavis/docs/help.md

 ### soundbites.zip

-This zip archive can contain any number of sound files that are in the `.wav.` or `.m4a` formats.
+This zip archive can contain any number of sound files that are in the `.wav` or `.m4a` formats.
 The importer uses the name of the each file in the zip archive as the exact text to use when matching a soundbite.

 For instance `Hello.wav` and `Hello!.wav` could be distinct entries.
 Typing "hello" would only match the first. "hello!" would only match the second.